neondatabase/website/content/docs/connect/connect-securely.md

 | verify-ca | Encryption is required and the server's SSL/TLS certificate is verified.
 In addition, the client verifies that the server's certificate has been signed by a trusted certificate authority (CA). |
 | verify-full | Encryption is required and the server's SSL/TLS certificate is fully verified, including hostname verification, expiration checks, and revocation checks.
 In addition, the client verifies that the server's certificate has been signed by a trusted certificate authority (CA). |

+Neon requires an encrypted connection, so specifying the `allow` and `prefer` settings always use encryption.

 The choice of which mode to use depends on the specific security requirements of the application and the level of risk that you are willing to tolerate.
-Neon recommends `verify-full` mode, which ensures the highest level of security and protects against a wide range of attacks.
+Neon recommends that you always use `verify-full` mode, which ensures the highest level of security and protects against a wide range of attacks including man-in-the-middle attacks.
 The following sections describe how to configure connections using `verify-full` mode.

 ## Connection configuration